WireWorld Computer Home Elements Gates Devices Modules Units Computers

 The very first turing-complete computer ever made in WireWorld.

-A modified computer with a minimized number of generations.
+A modified computer with a faster cycle time.

 A modified computer with two addressing modes, absolute and immediate.